Sneakernight

+Release and commercial performance

+"Sneakernight" was released on all digital platforms on 27 May 2008.

+The song performed relatively poorly upon release, peaking at 88 on the US Billboard Hot 100.
+In the years since, however, the song has experienced several viral resurgences across social media, including in 2020, where the song was rediscovered and went viral on TikTok.

 Critical reception

+Critical reviews of the single were mixed to negative.

-Maria Dinoia of Common Sense Media stated: "Parents need to know that unlike this High School Musical star's other songs that tend to be about boys and high school relationships, this one is an innocuous song about going dancing.
-The tame video shows Hudgens putting on her sneakers, heading to the club, and yes, dancing.".
+Maria Dinoia of Common Sense Media stated that, "Parents need to know that unlike this High School Musical star's other songs that tend to be about boys and high school relationships, this one is an innocuous song about going dancing.
+The tame video shows Hudgens putting on her sneakers, heading to the club, and yes, dancing."
 Ryan Dombal of Blender said: "And it all seems innocent enough — but that "basically" makes us think there may be more to these sneakernights than mere dancing.
-The innuendo is there for those who want to hear it ("Put your sneakers on / Let’s go all night long!").
-Teens will dance (and giggle), parents will overpay for the concert and all will be right with the teen pop universe.".
+The innuendo is there for those who want to hear it ("Put your sneakers on / Let's go all night long!").
+Teens will dance (and giggle), parents will overpay for the concert and all will be right with the teen pop universe."

 Music video

-The music video shows Hudgens going to a house party with a group of friends wearing glowing neon sneakers (Eckō Unltd. shoes).
-It starts with Hudgens calling her friends on her cell phone, and picking out sneakers.
-On the second verse, she is now at the party and while on her way to a guy staring at her, she is blocked by another guy who tries to impress her by showing some dance moves.
-It premiered on Disney.com on June 13, 2008 and on MTV's TRL on July 1, 2008.
+The video begins with Hudgens going to a house party with a group of friends, all wearing glowing neon sneakers (Eckō Unltd. shoes).
+Hudgens calls her friends on her cell phone, trying to pick out a pair of sneakers.
+After she arrives at the party, a guy begins staring at her.
+She is blocked, however, by another guy who tries to impress her by showing her some dance moves.

+The music video premiered on disney.com on 13 June 2008, and on MTV's TRL on 1 July 2008.
 The video was directed by R. Malcolm Jones.